 General Tso’s Chicken is a Chinese food takeout favorite, and it can seem intimidating to try to recreate it at home.
 Trust me, it’s not scary!
-And because you get to control the quality of ingredients, you are able to ditch dangerous additives like MSG.
+And because you get to control the quality of ingredients, you are able to ditch the MSG, and other additives.

-If you’ve tried other recipes and still ended up going back to the take-out menu, you’re in the right place now.
+If you’ve tried other recipes and still ended up going back to the take-out menu because it’s not turning out the way you want, you’re in the right place now.
 I’ve been there before too.
-After a few (ok, a lot) of experimenting, and tweaking with this dish, I’ve totally nailed down a way to make Homemade General Tso’s Chicken that has been a replay in our house time and time again.
+After (a lot) of experimenting, and tweaking with this dish, I’ve nailed down a way to make the perfect, crispy homemade General Tso’s Chicken every time.

 what kind of flour to use for crispy general tso’s chicken

 I cannot stress this part enough.
-I have been stubborn about this one in the past, and I’m telling you right now, if you want crispy chicken, you must move on from all-purpose flour this time.
+I have been stubborn about this one in the past, and I’m telling you right now, if you want crispy chicken, you must use a blend of regular flour and rice flour.
 Rice flour is where it’s at.
-Basically, it comes down to the gluten content.
-I won’t go into the science of it, but if you’re interested, I found this pretty interesting article on the various starches affect batters for frying.
+See below for gluten free general Tso chicken.

 Here’s another key step, that I cannot stress enough.
 The dredging and batter station must be done in a 3-part, double dredge fashion.
 You’re going to dredge them in the rice flour dredging mix, then dip them in the egg mixture, then back into the rice flour dredging mix again.
 I know it’s more common to do a two step dredge and dip, and I used to do it that way too.
 The truth is, the breading just isn’t quite thick enough, and it pulls off really easily during frying.
 Giving a last re-dredge kind of seals the deal on a perfect, crispy crust that stays put while staying crispy.